The limits of Gen AI in manufacturing

 The recent AI hype has been mostly driven by the launch of consumer AI products that represent incredibly powerful breakthroughs in AI, and have wide applications for a variety of industries.
 Chat GPT is one of these well-known products.
 Generative AI tools like Chat GPT are commonly what springs to mind when people think of “AI” these days.

-In manufacturing, these tools are just a small part of a broader AI-driven transformation.
+In manufacturing, GPTs and Gen AI are just a small part of a broader AI-driven transformation.
 The most valuable uses of AI in this sector extend far beyond the capabilities of GPTs and Generative AI.
 These applications of AI for manufacturing can have drastic impacts on quality management, supply chain management, process design and control, operational efficiency, and cost control.

 First, let’s understand what Chat GPT and Generative AI are, and explore their strengths and weaknesses for manufacturing applications.

-A GPT (Generative Pre-trained Transformer) is a type of AI model designed to generate human-like text.
+Generative AI is a type of AI that generates original outputs.
+A tool like Chat GPT (Generative Pre-trained Transformer) is a type of AI model designed to generate human-like text.
 It can handle and understand large sequences of text, such as paragraphs or even entire documents.

-Chat GPT, and other GPTs like it, are just one type of AI.
-To be more specific, Chat GPT is actually a combination of different AI techniques expertly woven together, including:
+Generative AI is just one type of AI.
+A tool like Chat GPT is actually a combination of different AI techniques expertly woven together, including:

-As you can see from the list of components, a GPT’s strength lies in its ability to understand and respond to regular human language.
+As you have probably experienced first-hand, a Generative AI tools like GPT’s strength lies in its ability to understand and respond to regular human language.
 This features gives it an incredible “wow” factor, as it appears to the user that Chat GPT is responding to us like a fellow human would.
 The same impact can be felt when we interact with humanoid robots, compared to other forms of robotics that look and move more like “machines”.

 Many software companies have rushed to incorporate AI into their existing platforms.
 One of the fastest and easiest ways to do this is through adding a custom GPT to their tool.
 Unfortunately, these custom GPTs often don’t vastly improve the abilities of the existing software they are tacked onto.
 Here are three key limitations of the use of GPTs in manufacturing software: